Update (September 2017): There are new thoughts and photos about Kodak Vision3 250D here.

 Total costs | 230 NT$ (~6.80 €) | 310 NT$ (~9.20 €) |

-Drawbacks of using Kodak Vision3
+Drawbacks of Using Kodak Vision3

 Pros

-- cheap
+- Affordable

-- very good color reproduction
+- Excellent color reproduction

 Cons

-Conclusions about Kodak Vision3 cinema film
+Conclusions on Kodak Vision3 Cinema Film

 If you like this content and don’t want to miss new blog posts, consider subscribing to our newsletter!